 The MCFT program at Lewis & Clark is designed to prepare graduates for employment as marriage and family therapists working with individuals, couples, families, and groups from a systemic perspective.
-The curriculum for the MCFT program helps students build the knowledge base and skills necessary to provide high-quality, effective therapy.
+The curriculum helps students build the knowledge base and skills necessary to provide high-quality, effective therapy.
 It prepares students to use an active, positive approach to therapy that helps individuals, couples, and families build on their strengths, improve their relationships, increase awareness of their social context, and generate solutions to personal and relational problems.

 MCFT is a distinct profession with its own history, theories, models, professional organizations and journals.
-Students are introduced to and required to join the American Association for Marriage and Family Therapy (AAMFT) and the International Family Therapy Association (IFTA).
-They are also expected to be familiar with the body of family therapy literature, including the field's leading journals, including Journal of Marital and Family Therapy, Family Process, Journal of Systemic Therapies, Contemporary Family Therapy, Journal of Feminist Family Therapy, and American Journal of Family Therapy.
+Students are introduced to and required to join the American Association for Marriage and Family Therapy (AAMFT).
+We also encourage membership in the International Family Therapy Association (IFTA) and the American Family Therapy Academy (AFTA).
+Students are also expected to be familiar with the body of family therapy literature, including the field's leading journals, including Journal of Marital and Family Therapy, Family Process, Journal of Systemic Therapies, Contemporary Family Therapy, Journal of Feminist Family Therapy, and American Journal of Family Therapy.